Andrew McCabe controversies, from the Trump text scandal to his wife's failed campaign

 Sources told Fox News that Attorney General Jeff Sessions may fire the top FBI official, who was removed from his second-in-command post at the bureau and announced he was going on “terminal leave" in January.

-McCabe's possible firing comes amid an inspector general investigation that is expected to be critical of his handling of the Clinton e-mail probe, a source told The Associated Press.
+McCabe's possible firing comes amid an inspector general investigation that is expected to be critical of his handling of the Hillary Clinton e-mail probe, a source told The Associated Press.

 If he is terminiated by the end of the day on Friday, March 16, it could prevent him from receiving his pension benefits.

-Republicans have long voiced conflict-of-interest complaints over McCabe's ties to the Democratic Party, including his wife receiving donations for a failed 2015 Senate run from a group tied to former Virginia Gov. Terry McAuliffe.
+Republicans have long voiced conflict-of-interest complaints over McCabe's ties to the Democratic Party, including his wife's having received donations for a failed 2015 Senate run from a group tied to former Virginia Gov. Terry McAuliffe.

 Here's what you need to know about McCabe's FBI career and the controversies that have followed.